 - Mixing butter with the cooked pasta - this was a trick I learned from Recipe Tin Eats!
 It stops the pasta bloating up and overcooking in the sauce.
 Genius!

 - A mix of cheese - I like to use three different cheeses.
 I use a basic cheddar, mozzarella and parmesan.
-I do really suggest using all three.
-DON'T buy the pre grated cheese it's full of horrible additives!
+I do really suggest using all three but you could sub the mozzarella for more cheddar to make it easier.
+Just make sure it's 270g all up.

 - Nduja - if this is a new flavour to you or you aren't a huge chilli fan then just add 2 tbsp to start and taste it to see.
-I add 3 and you could even do 4 if you like!
+I add 4 tbsp but just add a bit at a time.
 You be the judge.

 - Baking the mac and cheese - don't over bake it!
 If you know me at all you know I am ALL about the sauciness and baking it too long will soak it all up.
 Just bake until the panko are lightly golden, it shouldn't need more than 25 minutes.